developer-zebra/developer-zebra-site/src/stagenow/2-10/stagingprofiles/index.md

     ![img](../images/wifi_publish.jpg)

-2. To create a direct connection via hotspot instead of using the configured staging network, select the Yes, use Wifi Direct checkbox.
-This allows staging without requiring an external Wi-Fi network and with a single staging bar code, and eliminates the need for reprinting bar codes if there is a profile change.
+2. To create a direct connection via hotspot instead of using the configured staging network, check the "Yes, use Wifi Direct" checkbox.
+This allows staging with a single staging barcode without requiring an external Wi-Fi network, and eliminates the need for reprinting barcodes if there is a profile change.

-3. Select the checkbox for PDF417 or Linear to specify the type of bar code for deployment, or choose Select All to select all bar code types.
+3. Select the checkbox for PDF417 or Linear to specify the type of barcode for deployment, or choose Select All to select all bar code types.

 4. Select Test to test the functionality of the profile before publishing.
 This generates a PDF of test staging bar code(s).
 While this step is optional, it is important to determine whether the profile functions as intended before making it available to the operator(s) for staging devices.